Chris Whiting: Political career

 Prior to being elected as a member of the Queensland Parliament, he represented Burpengary, Beachmere and Deception Bay for 12 years on the Caboolture Shire Council and then the Moreton Bay Regional Council.
 During his time as a councillor, he was at the forefront of the revitalisation of the Deception Bay foreshore, the implementation of traffic calming strategies in Deception Bay, and the initiation of the Burpengary Greenlinks park land project.
 In 2012, he unsuccessfully ran for the position of mayor of Moreton Bay Regional Council.

 Member of Parliament

 After his unsuccessful run for mayor, Whiting worked in real estate, before being preselected as the Labor candidate, at the 2015 state election, for the previously safe Labor seat of Murrumba, which Labor had lost in the 2012 state election.
 He was successful and became a member of the 55th Queensland Parliament.
 Following an electoral redistribution, Whiting chose to run for the notionally safe Labor seat of Bancroft at the 2017 election.

-He is currently the chair of the State Development and Regional Industries Committee, and had previously served as Chief Government Whip.
+In the current Parliament (the 58th Parliament), he is Deputy Chair of the Governance, Energy and Finance Committee.
+In the previous term (the 57th Parliament), he was the Chair of the State Development and Regional Industries Committee, and had previously served as Chief Government Whip.